bob-606/5.easa.fi/README.md

 ## 48. In straight and level flight with constant performance of the engine, the angle of attack at the wing is...
-In straight and level flight with constant performance of the engine, the angle of attack at the wing is...
 - smaller than in a descent.
 - ***smaller than in a climb.***
 - greater than in a climb.